-University wire instructions are available from the University's Cash Manager.
-Departments that receive payments by electronic fund transfers must obtain wire instructions from the Cash Manager and advise him/her of the expected dollar amount and date of receipt.
-The Cash Manager will notify the department when funds are received, sending a copy of the notification of deposit to the beneficiary department.
+University wire instructions are available from the University's Assistant Treasurer or designee.
+Departments that receive payments by electronic fund transfers must obtain wire instructions from the Assistant Treasurer or designee and advise him/her of the expected dollar amount and date of receipt.
+The Assistant Treasurer or designee will notify the department when funds are received, sending a copy of the notification of deposit to the beneficiary department.